fbpx

 Canva - Smashed car on freeway

 1. Get to a position of safety.
-If you are able to do so, immediately move to a position where you will be safe from any further accidents.
+If you are able to do so, immediately move to the side of the road, or a position where you will be safe from any further accidents.
+Turn on your hazard lights.
 Assist anyone in your vehicle in doing so as well.
 Evaluate the scene and decide if you are able to assist anyone else.

 2. Call 911.
 Ask for assistance from law enforcement.
 Request emergency medical attention if necessary.